 Resuscitative Thoracotomy (RT) in penetrating trauma may be considered for patients who arrive within 10 minutes of becoming pulseless or with evidence of myocardial mechanical activity on ultrasound and/or electrical activity.
 (6)Other signs of life are respiratory effort or pupillary reaction.
 Similarly, patients who have sustained blunt chest trauma and display evidence of cardiac tamponade both clinically and on ultrasound examination, who remain severely hypotensive after chest decompression and volume resuscitation may also be candidates for RT.

-Adequate analgesia is essential and many departments have a chest trauma pain management pathway that is followed to ensure analgesia is appropriately titrated.
+Adequate analgesia is essential and many health services have a chest trauma pain management pathway that is followed to ensure analgesia is appropriately titrated.
 Any patient who is unable to deep breath and cough without pain should be referred to the hospital acute pain service for consideration for patient-controlled analgesia (PCA).
 Regional analgesia such as serratus anterior plane block (SAPB) or erector spinae block (ESB) should be considered as adjuncts.

 The number of total rib fractures, bilateral rib fractures, and rib fractures in more than two areas are associated with increased complications.
 (8) Rib fractures are some of the most common injuries in the elderly and those >65 years are twice as likely to develop pneumonia.
+(9, 10).
 Patients with co-morbidities including prior poor chest wall compliance as well as the elderly are particularly at risk of hypoventilation in the setting of chest trauma and may deteriorate rapidly.